izzymiller/coalesce-bingo/README.md

 ## (Before Coalesce) Contributing events

 I don't want to monopolize the bingo board, so I just added a couple of ideas and left the rest empty for folks to fill in.
 Have something funny in mind that you think might (or might not!) happen?
 Open a PR in [events.json](https://github.com/izzymiller/coalesce-bingo/blob/main/events.json) and fill in the `name` of a blank event! **Don't add new events, since this will mess up the bingo board— Just edit the names of existing, blank ones.**

+To edit, fork this repo, make your edits, and then merge them back into upstream.
+[Here's a nice tutorial!](https://jarv.is/notes/how-to-pull-request-fork-github/)

 PRs need approval, so tag in some people to discuss, or wait for others to discover your PR and give you the green light before merging.